Skip to content

 Trouble understanding this?
 Have you ever been in a state of flow and agitated?
 Have you ever been in a state of flow and reacting to input?
 The answer to both is no: those are contradictory and mutually exclusive states of consciousness.

 The brain displays alpha waves (8 to 12 Hz) in flow states, translating in a clear but hard focus.
 In this state, you can absorb information more efficiently.
-You can think, create, produce and transform more than in any other state.
+You can think, create, produce, and transform more than in any other state.

 Theta waves (3 to 8 Hz) occur during a dream-like state close to sleep.

 Super hack time: most great inventors hack this system by falling asleep several times a day.
 Tomas Edison used to fall asleep in his chair several times a day with keys in his hand that would then fall onto a plate.
 The keys would only fall after being quasi-asleep (hand muscles relax) for a couple of minutes but would wake him up so he could capitalize on the peak of theta waves without falling totally asleep and thus losing powerful creativity.
-If he knew about the theory for this back then or if he naturally did this and it helped him produce major breakthroughs is the proverbial hair that needs splitting.
+If he knew about the theory for this back then or if he naturally did this and it helped him produce breakthroughs is the proverbial hair that needs splitting.

 Back to flow time.
 Flow states are incredibly powerful if you want to memorize, learn, or create.
 In addition to shifting brain wave activity, flow induces an effective change in neurochemistry.
 Anandamide, serotonin, norepinephrine, dopamine, and endorphins are released during a flow state.
-This is the perfect cocktail of chemicals to make you super effective and make you actually have pleasure while doing the work.
+This is the perfect cocktail of chemicals to make you super effective and make you have pleasure while doing the work.

 It’s like a runner’s high but for productivity.

 As Steven Kotler once more pointed out: “Flow is the only moment in which the brain can produce all five neurotransmitters.
-This results in a state of being that are pleasurable, meaningful, and – literally – addicting.”
+This results in a state of being that is pleasurable, meaningful, and – literally – addicting.”
 Well… I guess the term workaholic is not that big of a stretch now, is it?

 At this point, and given the nature of my profession, it would be a good time to point out that there are more than 60 neurotransmitters in the brain.
 This takes nothing from the essence of Mr. Kotler’s quote, though.